czbiohub-sf/tabula-muris-senis/README.md

 For a quick overview checkout the lightining talk slides presented at [SciPy2019](https://github.com/scipy-conference/scipy_proceedings/blob/2019/presentations/lightning/aopisco/20190710_AOPisco_TabulaMurisSenis.pdf)

-**This is a resource for the community!** The repo is being continously updated with the code used for the publication - let us know your priorities and we will prioritze that code release!
+**This is a resource for the community!** The repo is being continously updated with the code used for the publication - let us know your priorities and we will prioritize that code release!

 ## Data access